 Cypriot families enjoy favourable conditions to balance their work and family lives.
-The child poverty rate is among the lowest in the EU (13.6% in 2010) and large families receive generous family transfers which significantly reduce their risk of poverty.
-However, at 1.46 children per woman, the fertility rate is lower than the EU average (1.6 children per woman).
+The child poverty rate was 27.5% in 2012 and large families receive generous family allowances which significantly reduce their risk of poverty.
+However, at 1.39 children per woman in 2012, the fertility rate is lower than the average across EU-27 Member States (1.57 children per woman in 2011).

-In 2009 spending on financial benefits for families and children represented 2.2% of GDP, which was the same as the average expenditure in the EU and higher than in most other countries.
+In 2011 spending on financial benefits for families and children represented 2% of GDP, which was the lower than the average expenditure in the EU and higher than in most other countries.
 The child benefit is paid to families with one or two children under 18 years of age once a year, at a rate of €421.

-In 2011, larger families, in which some 24% of Cypriot children live, are paid monthly: €70 per month (approx. €842 per year) per child for three children, rising to €115 per month (approx. €1390 per year) per child for families with four or more children.
+In 2011, larger families, in which some 24% of Cypriot children live, are paid monthly: €70 per month (approx. €842 per year) per child in a family with three children, rising to €115 per month (approx. €1390 per year) per child for families with four or more children.

 Maternity benefit is equal to 75% of the woman's income (up to €751 per week in 2011).
 The benefit is paid for 18 weeks, beginning between the 6th and 2nd week before childbirth.
 Parents also receive a maternity grant (a lump sum of €521).

-With regard to childcare enrolment, according to Eurostat data for 2009, 24% of children under the age of three and 81% of children between the age of three and six are enrolled in formal day care programmes.
-Both figures are below the EU averages (28% and 84% respectively) and fall short of the Barcelona objectives for childcare provision.
-However as the family in Cyprus is still the core of the society and culture, grandparents attend to provide care and look after their grandchildren both when they are very young and after school.
+With regard to day care enrolment, according to Eurostat data for 2011, 23% of children under the age of three and 73% of children between the ages of three and six are enrolled in formal day care programmes.
+Both figures are below the EU averages (30% and 83% respectively) and fall short of the Barcelona objectives for childcare provision.
+However as the family in Cyprus is still the core of Cypriot society and culture, grandparents tend to look after their grandchildren both when they are very young and after school.

-To address insufficient childcare provision for young children, the Social Welfare Services (SWS) carried out a project “Expansion and Improvement of Care Services for the Children, the Elderly, the Disabled and Other Dependants”, which was co-financed by 50% by the European Social Fund, whereby care for pre-school children whose mothers faced difficulties entering the labour market was subsidised.
+To address insufficient childcare provision for young children, the Social Welfare Services (SWS) launched an initiative ‘Expansion and Improvement of Care Services for the Children, the Elderly, the Disabled and Other Dependants’, which was co-financed by 50% by the European Social Fund.
+The initiative offered subsidised care for pre-school children where their mothers faced difficulties entering the labour market.